mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 Mumble seemed to fit all of these categories well.
 It’s a great program I remember using fondly for playing Minecraft with my brother back in the day, but has a relatively small community and footprint, so it's unlikely there will be much in the way of professional application security people combing through the code.

 What makes it actually “important” to find and patch bugs still?
 When I initially started looking at Mumble, I was aware of a few online gaming communities that still use Mumble pretty heavily.
 Someone wanting to nefariously cheat in a game without exploiting the game itself could theoretically attack a chat application and cause chaos on an opposing team in a competitive context, gaining an unfair advantage.
-Additionally, if there are firms that use Mumble for communications, it could be an avenue of attack against them if someone found a remote code execution or Denial of Service vulnerability.
+Additionally, for all companies using Mumble for communications, it could be an avenue of attack against them if someone found a remote code execution or Denial of Service vulnerability.

 So now that we’ve identified our target, what comes next?

 ## Triage

-Initial Triage is the first step once you have decided on a Software under Test.
+Initial Triage is the first step once you have decided on a Software under test.
 This is where you identify user input that could potentially cause issues.
 There are vulnerabilities outside of “user input” but as a general rule these are the most straightforward and impactful.
 More generally, any input from a foreign device can be a cause for a remote code execution or DOS vulnerability.
 With that in mind, it was easy to start by poking at the Mumble Chat messages.
 These can be sent by any user on the server to other users on the server.
 There are high profile vulnerabilities in chat applications all the time, because parsing is very difficult when you want to support rich features such as images, formatted text, and link previews.

 One of the things I found that I quite liked is that while Mumble supports HTML embedded in messages, it can be turned off server wide.
 This is a great feature in my opinion, because of a principle that has been expounded upon by the langsec community (https://langsec.org), which is that as you increase the complexity of “accepted inputs”, you decrease your ability to identify if there are any particular inputs that create error conditions.
 Being able to send HTML messages rather than simple plaintext greatly increases this complexity.